yash-sharma1/docs-site/docs/smart-chain/developer/rpc.md

 The rate limit of BSC endpoint on Testnet and Mainnet is 10K/5min.

+### 3rd Party Provider

+🚀 QuikNode also supports BSC.
+Devs can get their own custom endpoint for DApps or other needs: <https://quiknode.io>

 ## Start

 You can start the HTTP JSON-RPC with the --rpc flag